 Early diagnosis leads to better results in cervical stenosis treatment because your spinal cord likely hasn’t suffered extensive damage yet.
 Your spine surgeon determines the exact cause of your symptoms during the diagnostic phase.
 You undergo a medical history and a thorough exam.
 You may need to take several tests to pinpoint the source of your pain, such as x-rays, CT scans or an MRI.

-At NU-Spine, you doctor uses a multidisciplinary approach, along with the latest technology, to identify the cause of your neck pain and recommend the best treatment.
+At NU-Spine, your doctor uses a multidisciplinary approach, along with the latest technology to identify the cause of your neck pain and recommend the best treatment.
 If your diagnosis is stenosis, you may begin with the most conservative, non-invasive treatments to deal with your pain.
 Not everyone needs surgery.
 Non-surgical cervical stenosis treatment options include:

 - Pain medications